PrefectHQ/prefect/docs/tutorials/first-steps.md

 ```
 </div>

-This is a more advanced use case and will be covered in future tutorials.
+You can also run async tasks within non-async flows.
+This is a more advanced use case and will be covered in [future tutorials](/tutorials/execution/#asynchronous-execution).

 !!! tip "Next steps: Flow and task configuration"
     Now that you've seen some flow and task basics, the next step is learning about [configuring your flows and tasks](/tutorials/flow-task-config/) with options such as parameters, retries, caching, and task runners.